FREQUENTLY ASKED QUESTIONS

 What forms of payment do you accept?

 Payments can be made by e-transfer, Visa, MasterCard, or cheque as you prefer.
-Families will be invoiced for participation every six weeks via email.
+Families will be invoiced for participation quarterly in advance via email.
 Receipts are provided in the participant’s name for medical record-keeping.

 Why volunteer with YouQuest?